ChaelCodes/BlaysModsDocs/README.md

-# BlaysModsDocs
+# Blay's Mods Documentation
-Documentation for Blay's Mods in JSON Format
+Documentation for Blay's Mods in extended Markdown format.

+Click [here](http://blay09.net/mods/newer/index.php?page=excompressum/index) to see how it looks in action.